 - 1. Clear the area of bystanders especially small children before starting. - 2.
 Move the machine to the assembly area.
 Be sure there is sufficient clearance to access the machine from all sides. - 3.
-Open the lid.
+Remove the lid and lay to the side.